Omega VS Zenith Watches

 So, which brand has more historical significance, Zenith or Omega?

 That depends entirely on how you gauge historical value.
 If it is by the age of the watchmaker, Zenith would be more historical.
-However, if it is by what you accomplish during your time here, Omega seems to have been pretty busy making friends and making history comparatively speaking.
-An example by which all who strive for success can learn.
+However, if it is by what you accomplish during your time here, Omega seems to have been pretty busy making friends and making history compared to Zenith.

 - Is the luxury watch in new condition?